What is High Blood Pressure & What Are The Risks?

 Essentially, your body gets caught in a negative feedback loop trying to maintain homeostasis.

-In the prolonged process vessels get damaged or blocked and overworked/underfed organs stop functioning properly.
+Over time, the blood vessels may get damaged or blocked and overworked/underfed organs stop functioning properly.
 Often, you don’t know something is broken until it is too late, which is why untreated high blood pressure is also known as the silent killer.

 High Blood Pressure is the #1 Risk Factor for the #1 Cause of Death of Humans Worldwide.